isilva-t/42.Inception/README.md

 ### Networking

 All services communicate through a Docker network bridge named `myNet`.
-NGINX is the only container exposed to the host, via port 443 (HTTPS).
-The FTP server also exposes ports 20, 21, and 30000-30100 for passive mode connections.
+NGINX is the only container exposed to the host, via port 443 (HTTPS), and serves as the central reverse proxy for the infrastructure.
+NGINX handles all incoming traffic and redirects requests to the appropriate services:

+- Root path (`/`) is directed to WordPress
+- `/adminer/` path is redirected to the Adminer service
+- `/portainer/` path is redirected to the Portainer management interface

+As specifically required by the 42 project subject, a standard FTP server (not SFTP) is implemented and exposes ports 20, 21, and 30000-30100 for passive mode connections.

 ### Volumes